mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 With the scene set, let's roll.

-## The master data repository
+## Separating data from the applications
-The problem most businesses face is that their master data is not cohesively managed.
-Both identity and lineage is broken and left for the humans to fix out outside the applications.
-This is not good enough when the business goes digital.
-Below two examples to illustrate the point.
+Master data is defined as the business objects that contain the most valuable, agreed upon information that is shared across a business.
+The master data objects are the bearers of identity and lineage.
+In Domain-Driven Design is it the Entities that has this responsibility.
+Working with entities or master data objects implies working with who they are, more than what they are and maintaining their identity and lineage accross different bounded contexts.

+The biggest difference between an Entity and a master data object is that when we work with an Entity our primary concerns are the Entities role in a specific bounded context, while a master data object involves maintaining identity and lineage accross multiple bounded contexts.

-In the upstream oil and gas industry "Well" is one of the central master data objects with lifespans measured in decades.
+In the upstream oil and gas "Well" is one of the core master data objects with a lifespan measured in decades.
 Well data is typically scattered over multiple data stores, each store using its own conventions, standards and codings.
-Seen from the enterprise level, lineage and identity is broken.
+Seen from the enterprise level, lineage and identity is easily broken and keeping it intact is very expensive.
+In healtcare Patient is a master data object and the same can be said about Item in retail.

-In healthcare "Patient" comes with similar challenge.
-It would be beneficial if we where able to track tests, diagnoses, treatments and their effects over a "Patients" lifespan independent of where the treatment took place.

-Master data is defined as the business objects that contain the most valuable, agreed upon information that is shared across the business.
-The master data objects are the entry points where we track identity and lineage.

-In Domain-Driven Design is Entities objects that are defined by their identity and their thread of continuity or lineage.
-They are often spread across different representations or databases.
-Working with entities implies addressing who they are, not what they are.
-They will have context defined state models.

-As we see, master data and entities are about the same thing.
-The big difference is that master data represents a global perspective, while Domain-Driven Design entities refers to the local or application specific concerns working with master data in context of an application.
+Based on work we have done in collaboration with other oil companies we discovered that the best way forward was to separate lifecycle management of master data objects from the applications.
+We have called this the application data separation pattern.

-The proposed solution to this challenge is what we have called the data separation pattern.
-It can be implemented by creating a master data repository that provide a context independent home for the master data, maintaining lineage (immutability and versioning) and holding references to attributes, life-events and decisions.
+It can be implemented by creating a master data repository that provide a context independent home for the master data objects, maintaining lineage (immutability and versioning) and holding references to attributes, life-events and decisions.
 This mean that management of identity and lineage is moved out of the applications and to the repository, simplifying the concerns at the application level.

 The master data repository API provide services for Ingestion, Search and Delivery.
-The internal representation of the repository is a graph where the entity's life events are tracked and versioned accordingly with reference to where the actual data is stored.
+The internal representation of the repository matches best with a graph, where the objects life events are tracked and versioned accordingly with reference to where member data is stored.
 The master data repository ingestion and delivery service operates with aggregates.
-An aggregate is understood as a clusters of entities and value objects with consistent boundaries that are managed as a whole.
+An aggregate understood as a clusters of entities and value objects with consistent boundaries that are managed as a whole.

 On the client side, this makes a lot of things easier.
-The consuming contexts can focus on workflows and the dynamic properties of the domain at hand working with entities and value objects without being bothered with lineage and versioning.
+The consuming contexts can focus on the processes, the workflows and the dynamic properties of the domain working with entities and value objects without being bothered with identity and lineage except as how these concerns materialises in the API.

 ## Processes, events and tasks
 The real world consists of asynchronous, concurrent and dynamic processes, sometimes competing other times collaborating.
 Object oriented programming was created to study and analyse such processes in context of a system.
 A system being a part of the world that is regarded as a whole, with its interacting components (objects).

-We choose to call these objects who's role is to perform work, not to store data or represent value for Process Controllers.
-A process controller will process events and dependent of its internal state, update its internal state and execute tasks.
+We choose to call these objects or functions who's role it is to perform work for process controllers.
+A process controller will process events in line with its internal state, update its internal state and execute tasks.
 What task to choose as respons to an event is state dependent.
 Process controller state might be persisted, and the controllers themselves might be managed as entities.
+Process controllers might often be the home for a domain service.

-By introducing dynamic domain modelleing we have four new concepts:
+By maiking dynamic domain modelling explicit we end up with four new concepts:
-- Domain processes are designated objects that represents a larger piece of work.
+- Domain processes and process controllers are designated objects that represents a larger piece of work.
 It might provide domain services, but are more often associated with events processing and execution of tasks.
 - Domain events capturing the occurrences of something that happens in the domain (Vernon).
 - Domain tasks capturing the work to be performed by the process controller as response to a domain event.
 - Domain state capturing the state guiding the process controllers selection of task on events.

-These building blocks are similar to what we find in the multi-agent design paradigme and its also strongly influenced by that domains thinking.
+These building blocks are similar to what we find in the multi-agent design paradigme.

 The internal model of an object that processes events and performs task can be rather complicated.
 Think of the model in a  smart phone application following the model-view-controller pattern.
 It will most likely consists of multiple modules (packages) and depend on external libraries.